miguelperezcolom/openaq/README.md

 I have used Vue + TS to build the web client.
 It uses Pinia (https://pinia.vuejs.org/) to build the state store and Naive UI (https://www.naiveui.com) as the design system.

 All the logic was first implemented at the client side (no need for anything else, indeed) and, when it worked, I migrated the facade to Azure functions.
+To put some c# there.

-The ap has been published using Netlify at it's available at https://glistening-bublanina-53138f.netlify.app/
+The app has been published using Netlify at it's available at https://glistening-bublanina-53138f.netlify.app/

 ## The API